-5.1.12 Veterans Benefit Tuition Refund Policy
+3.1.12.
+Veterans Benefit Tuition Refund Policy

 Students receiving Veterans Education Benefits who fail to complete the program, withdraw, or are dismissed for any reason prior to the completion of the program, will be charged for tuition, fees and other charges on a pro rata basis.
-Charges for the completed portion of the program shall not exceed the approximate pro rata portion of the total charges for tuition, fees, and other charges for the full length of the program.
+Charges for the completed portion of the program shall not exceed the approximate pro rata portion of the total charges for tuition, fees and other charges for the full length of the program.

-5.1.13 Treatment of Title IV Funds When a Student Withdraws
+3.1.13.
+Treatment of Title IV Funds When a Student Withdraws

-The law specifies how LECOM must determine the amount of Title IV program assistance that you earn if you withdraw, drop out or are dismissed from school.
-The Title IV programs that are covered by this law that you may have received while at LECOM include Federal Direct Subsidized, Unsubsidized, and PLUS Loans.
-Though your aid is posted to your account at the start of each period, you earn funds as you complete the period.
-If you withdraw during your payment period or period of enrollment, the amount of Title IV program assistance that you have earned up to that point is determined by a specific formula.
-If you received (or your school received on your behalf) less assistance than the amount that you earned, you may be able to receive those additional funds.
-If you received more assistance than you earned, the excess funds must be returned by the school and/or you.
+The law specifies how LECOM must determine the amount of Title IV program assistance that a student earns if a student has withdrawn, dropped out or is dismissed from the school.
+The Title IV programs that are covered by this law that the student received while at LECOM include Federal Direct Subsidized, Unsubsidized, and PLUS Loans.
+This financial aid is posted to the student's account at the start of each period and the student will earn funds as the student completes the period.
+If a student withdraws during the payment period or period of enrollment, the amount of Title IV program assistance that was earned up to the point of withdrawal is determined by a specific formula.
+If a student received (or the school received on the student's behalf) less assistance than the amount that was earned, the student may be able to receive those additional funds.
+If the student received more assistance than what was earned, the excess funds must be returned by the school.

 The amount of assistance that you have earned is determined on a pro rata basis.
-For example, if you completed 30% of your payment period or period of enrollment, you earn 30% of the assistance you were originally scheduled to receive.
-Once you have completed more than 60% of the payment period or period of enrollment, you earn all the assistance that you were scheduled to receive for that period.
+For example, if a student completed 30% of the payment period or period of enrollment, the student earns 30% of the assistance that was originally scheduled to be disbursed.
+Once the student has completed more than 60% of the payment period or period of enrollment, the student earns all the assistance that was scheduled to be disbursed for that period.

-If you did not receive all of the funds that you earned, you may be due a post-withdrawal disbursement.
-If your post-withdrawal disbursement includes loan funds, your school must get your permission before it can disburse them.
-You may choose to decline some or all of the loan funds so that you don't incur additional debt.
-Your school may automatically use all or a portion of your post-withdrawal disbursement for all other school charges.
-If you do not give your permission (some schools ask for this when you enroll), you will be offered the funds.
-However, it may be in your interest to allow the school to keep the funds to reduce your debt at the school.
+If a student did not receive all the funds that were earned, a student may be due a post-withdrawal disbursement.
+If the post-withdrawal disbursement includes loan funds, the school must receive the student's permission before it can disburse them.
+A student may choose to decline some or all of the loan funds so that the student does not incur additional debt.
+The school may automatically use all or a portion of the post-withdrawal disbursement for all other school charges.
+If a student does not give permission, the student will be offered the funds.

-There may be Title IV funds that you were scheduled to receive that cannot be disbursed to you once you withdraw because of other eligibility requirements.
+There may be Title IV funds that a student was scheduled to receive that cannot be disbursed to the student once the student withdraws because of other eligibility requirements.

-If you receive excess Title IV program funds that must be returned, your school must return a portion of the excess equal to the lesser of:
+If a student receives excess Title IV program funds that must be returned, the school must return a portion of the excess equal to the lesser of:

-- Your institutional charges multiplied by the unearned percentage of your funds, or - The entire amount of excess funds.
+- Institutional charges multiplied by the unearned percentage of the funds, or; - The entire amount of excess funds.

-The school must return this amount even if it didn't keep this amount of your Title IV program funds.
+The school must return this amount even if it did not keep this amount of the Title IV program funds.

-If your school is not required to return all of the excess funds, you must return the remaining amount.
-Any loan funds that you must return, you repay in accordance with the terms of the promissory note.
-That is, you make scheduled payments to the holder of the loan over a period of time.
+If the school is not required to return all the excess funds, the student must return the remaining amount.
+Any loan funds that the student must return, the student must repay in accordance with the terms of the promissory note.